S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    $ pip3 --version
    ```

-   You should see something like this:
+   You should see something like this if it has been successfully installed:

    ```
    pip 9.0.1 from /usr/lib/python3/dist-packages (python 3.6)